 Barcelona, a magical city

-It’s fair to define Barcelona as a magical and charming city.
-It’s brimming full of excellent restaurants, bars, cafes with food and entertainment available from around the world.
-The town is multiethnic, artistic and cultural.
+It’s fair to define Barcelona as a magical and charming city. brimming full of excellent restaurants, bars, cafes with food and entertainment available from around the world.
+The town is multiethnic, artistic, cultural and adictive.

-Its residents say that it is a dynamic, cosmopolitan city of contrasts, a city bounded by the sea and the mountains where broad avenues and modern skyscrapers coexist with narrow medieval streets and contemporary urban life is enriched by its fascinating history.
+Its residents say that it is a dynamic, cosmopolitan city of contrasts.
+A city bounded by the sea and its fascinating history enriched by the buildings where broad avenues and modern skyscrapers coexist alongside narrow medieval streets and contemporary urban life.

 We believe Barcelona can satisfy every type of individual requirement.
 In fact, there are almost too many first-class restaurants and places to spend the best moments with your family or friends.

 Flying into the international airport also knows as El Prat is quick and easy.
-It is a major transport hub where more than 100 airlines operate.
-It handles domestic and international flights.
-Easy Jet, Ryanair, and Vueling are just a few of the daily low-cost flights that will arrive from all parts of Europe.
-Flights from the UK often cost less than it would cost to travel from Manchester to London on the train.
+The airport is a major transport hub where more than 100 airlines operate.
+El Prat handles domestic and international flights such as Easy Jet, Ryanair, and Vueling are just a few of the daily low-cost flights that will arrive from all parts of Europe.
+Flights from the UK often cost less than it would cost to travel from Manchester to London.